reecewgriffith/Algorithmic-Art-using-p5-JavaScript/README.md

-# p5-JavaScript-Art
+# Playing with p5
-Art made using the p5js project and algorithmic programming.
+Projects made using the p5js project and algorithmic programming.

 ## Basics
 - You can get an introduction for what you need here... http://reecewgriffith.com/blogs/bl3.html